SMI/dicompixelanon/README.md

 * `dbtagged.sh` - display the tagged DICOM filenames in the database (simple sqlite3 wrapper)
 * `dbtext_for_tagged.sh` - display OCR details of tagged files
 * `dicom_pixel_anon.sh` - anonymise a DICOM by running OCR and redacting all rectangles
-* `build_whitelist.py` - create list of regex rules for whitelisting OCR output and write to file, optionally reduce the number of rules by 20 percent (leading to more redactions of non-PII data, but significantly shorter runtime)
+* `build_allowlist.py` - create list of regex rules for allowlisting OCR output and write to file, optionally reduce the number of rules by 20 percent (leading to more redactions of non-PII data, but significantly shorter runtime)

 # Usage